AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Overview.md

 ## Error Mode

 By default, both Y- and X-error bars are shown.
 However, you can show only Y- or X-bars or disable both.
-To set the error mode, call the {api:anychart.core.utils.Error#mode}mode(){api} method with one of the four parameters:
+To set the error mode, call the {api:anychart.core.utils.Error#mode}mode(){api} method with one of the parameters listed in {api:anychart.enums.ErrorMode}anychart.enums.ErrorMode{api}:

 * `"both"` (default)
 * `"none"`